komalkish/Final_Project/README.md

 ### Hypothesis:
 	Developing countries will have lower life expectancy than developed countries.
-	Lower life expectancy for individual with pre existing medical condition Lower life expectancy for individual in lower income group
+	Lower life expectancy for individual with pre existing medical condition.
+	Lower life expectancy for individual in lower income group.